Mississauga City Centre: Institutions

 Mississauga's largest public library, the Hazel McCallion Central Library, is located at 301 Burnhamthorpe Road West at the corner of Living Arts Drive.
 The city's YMCA is located at 325 Burnhamthorpe West, across the street from the Central Library.
 Living Arts Centre, a performing arts venue, opened in 1997.
 A satellite campus of Sheridan College, the Hazel McCallion Campus, is also located in the city centre at 4180 Duke of York Boulevard at Rathburn Road.
 Its first phase opened in 2011.
 TriOS College also has a small campus at 55 City Centre Drive.
 Celebration Square is home to festivals and concerts, as well as frequent movie screenings for the downtown core's residents to enjoy.
-During the spring and summer, farmer's markets can be found.
+During the spring and summer, farmer's markets are held.
 Additionally, food trucks, a sports field, an amphitheatre, a splash pad (which doubles as a skating rink in the winter) and a garden.